Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Experiments

-We take a closer look at the performance variations of scanpath predictors by varying the prediction horizon in the unit of second.
-Figs.~\ref{fig:visual_metric_cvpr} and~\ref{fig:visual_metric_vrw} show the results under $\mathrm{minOD}$, $\mathrm{maxTC}$, $\mathrm{SminOD}$-$5$, and $\mathrm{SmaxTC}$-$5$ on the CVPR18 and VRW23 datasets, respectively.
-We find that initially our methods underperform slightly but quickly catch up and significantly outperform the competing methods in the long run.
+We take a closer look at the performance variations of scanpath predictors with varied prediction horizons.
+Figs.~\ref{fig:visual_metric_cvpr} and~\ref{fig:visual_metric_vrw} show the results under $\mathrm{minOD}$, $\mathrm{maxTC}$, $\mathrm{SminOD}$-$5$, and $\mathrm{SmaxTC}$-$5$ on CVPR18 and VRW23, respectively.
+We find that initially our methods underperform slightly, but quickly catch up and significantly outperform the competing methods in the long run.
 This makes sense because deterministic methods are typically optimized for pointwise distance losses, and thus perform more accurately at the beginning with highly consistent viewpoints.
-As the prediction horizon increases, different viewers tend to explore the panoramic virtual scene in rather different ways, leading to diverse scanpaths that cause deterministic methods to degrade.
-Meanwhile, we also make a similar ``counterintuitive'' observation: models with predicted saliency show noticeably better temporal correlation but poorer orthodromic distance than those with ground-truth saliency on the VRW23 dataset (not on the CVPR18 dataset).
-We believe these may arise because of the interplay of the differences in dataset characteristics (\eg, the duration of panoramic videos) and in metric emphasis (\ie, local pointwise versus global listwise comparison).
-In addition, our methods are fairly stable under sliced metrics.
+As the prediction horizon increases, viewers tend to explore in rather different ways, leading to diverse scanpaths that cause deterministic methods to degrade.
+Meanwhile, we also make a ``counterintuitive'' observation: models with predicted saliency show noticeably better temporal correlation but poorer orthodromic distance than those with ground-truth saliency on VRW23 (but not on CVPR18).
+We posit that these discrepancies arise from the interaction between dataset characteristics (\eg, panoramic video duration) and metric emphasis (\ie, local, pointwise vs. global, listwise).
+Moreover, our methods remain stable when evaluated with sliced metrics.

+\mk{Fig.~\ref{fig:scanpath_v2} visually compares human and predicted scanpaths.
+We randomly select one human scanpath from the test video as the reference.
+For each competing method, we choose the prediction most similar to the reference, measured by $\mathrm{maxTC}$.
+Our method delivers the most accurate long-horizon predictions, closely matching the reference in both trajectory similarity and smoothness.
+In contrast, the path-only model shows localized confinement, while Nguyen18 and Xu18 produce jittery, erratic motions.
+These results indicate that our model is capable of generating realistic human-like scanpaths.}

+\mk{We additionally evaluate saliency prediction on VRW23.
+For each predictor, we generate $20$ one-second scanpaths and aggregate all viewpoints at each timestamp to produce saliency maps~\cite{rondon2020unified}.
+Performance is measured using PCC, normalized scanpath saliency (NSS)~\cite{peters2005components}, AUC-Judd~\cite{judd2012benchmark}, and Kullback–Leibler (KL) divergence.
+As reported in Table~\ref{tab:sal_vrw23}, our model outperforms all competing predictors across all four metrics, even though most competitors take saliency as input.
+Fig.~\ref{fig:saliency_v2} further shows that our maps align more closely with human ground-truths, particularly in the highlighted regions.}